 influences.
 And the present moment, once freed, becomes a safe,

 beautiful place from which to live.

-Personal growth is a lifelong process but at the right kind of event, rapid, real change is possible.
+Personal growth is a lifelong process, but rapid, real change is possible at the right event.
 Lasting, deep healing and awakening can occur as we become more conscious and more fully alive.